airbytehq/airbyte-academy/docs/ai-chatbot/lesson_4.md

 ### Load Test Data

 A chatbot is pretty boring without data.
 We will be retrieving data from Stripe for products, customers, and purchases.
-To save some time, we have created a  [python script](https://colab.research.google.com/drive/1hozY9eZ3g37NtBwBU1hDVujfJtfrpW-5?usp=sharing//) to load test data.
+To save some time, we have created a  <a href="https://colab.research.google.com/drive/1hozY9eZ3g37NtBwBU1hDVujfJtfrpW-5?usp=sharing//" target="_blank">python script</a> to load test data.
 From within, the Colab notebook.
 You will see 3 steps in the collab notebook:
 - Add a secret key (tap on the key icon on the left) STRIPE_TEST_KEY and use the value from the previous section.
 - - install the stripe library
 - run the script to create and insert test data.